 - There will be 108 beads in a jaap mala which will be held together by a 109th Sumeru bead.
 You will start from the first bead from the Sumeru and end at the last bnead next to the Sumeru.
 Now when you do jaap of more than 1 round, you cannot cross the Sumeru, you will reverse the direction of the mala for the next round.

 - Now how to count.
 Hold the mala in your right hand, with your ring finger and thumb and use your middle finger to pull the beads for counting.
 (It forms the Gras mudra in the energy sense.)
 Do not touch your index and little fingers to the mala at any time.
-When you reverse it for the next round use these 3 fingers only.
+When you reverse it for the next round use these 3 fingers only to twist the mala around.

 - Do not sleep wearing your mala.
 Do not leave it around and do not let others touch it.